guilhermevleite/wiki_personal/ssh.md

+# To use key instead of password on Ubunti:

+Copy the key into the ~/.ssh/authorized_keys file Permission must be: rw--------
-* To use SSH key instead of password:
+# To use SSH key instead of password on Git services:

 Copy the following in ~/.ssh/config
 Make sure ~/.ssh/config has the following permission: